run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/ocp-dependencies.md

-An OpenShift installation of Run:ai has third-party dependencies that must be pre-installed before installing Run:ai itself.
-The following document provides instructions for installing and configuring these dependencies.

 !!!
 Note
     You must have Cluster Administrator rights to install these dependencies.

-## Install Operators
+An OpenShift installation of Run:ai has third-party dependencies that must be pre-installed before installing Run:ai itself.

-NVIDIA provided [detailed documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html){target=_blank} on how to install the required Operators so as to suppport GPUs on OpenShift.
+NVIDIA has provided [detailed documentation](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/openshift/contents.html){target=_blank} on how to install the required Operators so as to suppport GPUs on OpenShift.

 Verify that the GPU Operator is installed by running: